t3kt/raytk/docs/_reference/operators/filter/reflect.md

           label: Z-
     - name: Planenormal
       label: Plane Normal
+      summary: |
+        Vector that the cut plane faces.
+Note that this is only a direction and not a position in space.
     - name: Offset
       label: Offset
+      summary: |
+        Moves the reflection plane along the normal that it faces.
     - name: Shift
       label: Shift
+      summary: |
+        Moves the whole resulting shape along the normal.
     - name: Exposeiteration
       label: Expose Iteration
+      summary: |
+        Whether to expose which side of the plane a point is on as an iteration value for upstream ops.
     - name: Inspect
       label: Inspect
     - name: Help